vickyd178/vickyd178/README.md

 ## Hi there 👋, I'm Vicky Dhope.
 ### I am a passionate about Android Development.

-I am a fourth year undergraduate student at IIT Kharagpur.
+I am an Android Developer at Private Firm.
 I am an active software developer and an impact driven individual.
-I love contributing to open source projects, and I am ever ready to learn more.
-I always strive to build projects which add value to people's lives.
+I love coding.
 I believe in the quote, *"Success is not the money you make, it is the difference you bring in people's lives"*

 - 🔭 I keep learning new things and often play video games.
 - 💬 Talk with me about technology.